 Pete's Walks - Coombe Hill, the Hampdens, Bacombe Hill (page 2 of 3)

-After admiring the views from the top of Whiteleaf Hill, I left the Ridgeway path and followed a bridleway that ran just inside the edge of a wood with a field on my right.
-On eventually reaching a point by the next field corner, I turned right, still just inside the wood and close to the same field.
-After a short distance I turned left, on a good path between Sergeant's Wood on my left and a field of what I think was Flax on my right.
-Again I had to turn right along the far edge of the field.
+After admiring the views from the top of Whiteleaf Hill, I continued along the Ridgeway (which turns left here) for another hundred yards or so, before finally leaving it by turning left onto a bridleway.
+This ran just inside the edge of a wood with a field on my right.
+I kept right at a narrow fork, and on eventually reaching a point by the next field corner, I turned right, still just inside the wood and close to the same field.
+After a fairly short distance I turned left, on a good path between Sergeant's Wood on my left and a field of what I think was Flax on my right.
+Again I had to turn right along the far edge of the field along another path just inside a wood..
 I then had to pass through a garden to reach a road, seeing a female Muntjac on a lawn as I did so.
 I turned left along the road for maybe a quarter of a mile, before taking a path on the right, again between a wood on my left and a field of Flax.
-I then entereed the wood, and turned left, following a broad bridleway through the trees to reach the hamlet of Parslow's Hillock.
+I then entered the wood, and turned left, following a broad bridleway through the trees for about half a mile to reach the hamlet of Parslow's Hillock.

 Path beside Sergeant's Wood